FamilyTreeNow Website Has Internet ‘Freaking Out’: Social Media Draws Attention To Privacy Concerns Over Public Information

 — MentNation (@MentNation) January 15, 2017

-FamilyTreeNow is meant only for genealogy use and starting a family tree, but could also allegedly be used by anyone wanting to steal someone’s identity, stalk, harass, or even cause physical harm to someone else, which is reportedly why the internet is “freaking out.”
+FamilyTreeNow is meant only for genealogy use and starting a family tree, but it could also allegedly be used by anyone wanting to steal someone’s identity, stalk, harass, or even cause physical harm to someone else, which is reportedly why the internet is “freaking out.”

 News 10 shared how anyone can opt out of being publicly displayed on FamilyTreeNow by visiting the site’s opt-out page and following four steps, adding that it could take up to 48 hours for an opt-out request to be processed.

-Owner and founder of FamilyTreeNow, Dustin Weirich, has also allegedly opted-out of his own website after privacy concerns about FamilyTreeNow went viral on social media.
+The owner and founder of FamilyTreeNow, Dustin Weirich, has also allegedly opted-out of his own website after privacy concerns about FamilyTreeNow went viral on social media.

 An article published on Hongkiat says it’s “quite impossible” to completely delete yourself from the internet, but it is possible to reduce visibility of your data online.